zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 When a transaction involves only transparent addresses, the sender and recipient can verify payment by examining the blockchain.
 A third party can also perform this verification if they know the transparent addresses of the involved parties.

-However, if the transaction involves shielded addresses, the blockchain by itself does not contain enough information from which a record of the payment can be reconstructed and verified.
+However, if the transaction involves shielded addresses, the blockchain by itself does not contain enough information to allow a record of the payment to be reconstructed and verified.

 Let us examine the types of transaction that might occur and when a method of payment disclosure would be useful: